maroofi/bulkDNS/README.md

 scan the whole domain name system in less than one day.
 This makes it probably the most practical (and maybe fastest) DNS scanner.
 It does not have any requirements in terms of CPU or RAM.
 As all other network scanners, the bottleneck is always the network bandwidth, firewalls and the remote recursive resolver.
 We recommend using Cloudflare quad one (1.1.1.1) as the resolver since it has no limit in terms of the number of queries.
 However, you can also run your own recursive resolver to do the job.
-If you decrease the number of threads, you can also use google quad-eight (8.8.8.8) which has 1,500 queries/second limit.
+If you decrease the concurrency, you can also use google quad-eight (8.8.8.8) which has 1,500 queries/second limit.

 * Using `--concurrency` option, you can increase or decrease the number of concurrent requests based on your network and your experience.
 It's important to note that if you set `--concurrency=1000`, it means you ask for openning 1,000